Skip to main content

 send-to-alc-record-action.ts

-import type {RecordAction} from "attio/client"
+import type {App} from "attio"

 import {runQuery, showToast, alert} from "attio/client"